EFSC Grading Policies

 Satisfactory (S) and Unsatisfactory (U) letter grades are not used when computing grades.

 A final grade of "AU" is awarded to a student who enrolls in a credit class for enrichment but not for credit.
-Student must request the audit status in writing by the deadline published in the academic calendar.
+The student must request the audit status in writing by the deadline published in the academic calendar.
 Student must pay the regular fees and meet appropriate course prerequisites.
 No credit is earned.
 To change enrollment from credit to audit or audit to credit, a student must contact the Admissions and Records Office before the established deadline.
 College developmental education courses may not be audited.
 Clock hour and courses in limited access programs may only be audited with special permission.

 Note: Financial Aid and Veteran students will not receive benefits for audit classes.